-If you are in the U.S .and are a farmer, you can apply to get a license to grow hemp.
-Farmers can be allowed to grow hemp for commercial and research purposes, but they must apply for a permit and be in one of the 30 states that have passed some sort of hemp legislation.
-Many farmers are growing their interest in hemp crops as they require less water than other cultivars and can be more resistant to cold or drought weather and pests.
-They are also rotating hemp with different cultivars with high rates of success since hemp is known to clean and restore the balance in the soil.
+If you are in the U.S. and are a farmer, you can apply to get a license to grow hemp.
+Farmers can grow hemp for commercial and research purposes, but they must apply for a permit and be in one of the 30 states that have passed some hemp legislation.
+Many farmers are interested in hemp crops as they require less water than other cultivars and can be more resistant to cold or drought weather and pests.
+They are also rotating hemp with different cultivars with high success rates since hemp is known to clean and restore the balance in the soil.

-The process to get a license to grow hemp is not simple, however.
-The application fees can vary from state to state and it requires an extensive background check.
-To be able to grow hemp, one must be 10 years clean of any felony or misconduct related to drugs.
+The process of getting a license to grow hemp is complex.
+The application fees can vary from state to state, requiring an extensive background check.
+To grow hemp, one must be ten years clean of any felony or misconduct related to drugs.
 The application to get a hemp growing license must include a legal description of the property with GPS coordinates, and you can expect physical inspections twice a year.

-Also, depending on the state where you want to grow hemp, there are different types of licenses for growing, shipping, transforming, or researching.
-You should contact an attorney if you are planning to apply for a hemp farming license.
+Also, depending on the state where you want to grow hemp, there are different licenses for growing, shipping, transforming, or researching.
+You should contact an attorney if you plan to apply for a hemp farming license.

 How To Grow Hemp Legally?

 After you finally receive your license to grow hemp, you must renovate the license annually and pay your registration fees regularly.
 You must also conduct testing processes in the plants to ensure they have THC levels lower than 0.3%.
 It is also crucial to get insurance for your crop.
-In the past, it was harder to secure crop insurance for hemp, but this is changing.
+Securing crop insurance for hemp in the past was more challenging, but this is changing.

-Hemp production is growing exponentially in the United States in recent years, and this trend will not stop soon.
-The Department of Agriculture (USDA) estimates that in 2020, hemp will be grown in over 500,000 acres across the country.
+Hemp production has grown exponentially in the United States recently, and this trend will not stop soon.
+The Department of Agriculture (USDA) estimates that in 2020, hemp will be grown on over 500,000 acres across the country.
 So far, 47 states have legislation to regulate hemp cultivation.
-If you are planning to start farming hemp, now is the best moment to begin your research, find investors and experts to help you with the license paperwork.
+If you plan to start farming hemp, now is the best moment to begin your research and find investors and experts to help you with the license paperwork.